Want to give your space an unexpected pop of color? As far as we're concerned, there's no better hue to do so than chartreuse.

-Chartreuse is a cross between yellow and green, named aptly a beloved herbal French liqueur.
+Chartreuse is a cross between yellow and green, named aptly after a beloved herbal French liqueur.

 Make no mistake, chartreuse isn't your standard shade.
-A cross between yellow and green, this hue packs a punch, yet is more subtle than lime green or highlighter yellow.
-Fun fact: chartreuse got its name from the vibrant French liqueur, and, when styled just right, this cheery color can really take your home to the next level.
+This hue packs a punch yet is more subtle than lime green or highlighter yellow.
+When styled just right, this cheery color can really take your home to the next level.

 Create Contrast With White

 Want to make your chartreuse accents the main attraction?
 Take a cue from designer Erriette Lenas, who peppered this all-white sitting area with a chartreuse armchair and matching ottoman.

 Admittedly, white and chartreuse are a pretty stark contrast.
 To soften up the space—and make the juxtaposition feel less drastic—Lenas added a plush rug, faux fur throw pillows, and a fuzzy blanket.

 Another way to make your chartreuse pop is by pairing it with neutrals, as designer Tom Stringer did in this living room.
 The brown couch, taupe seats, and gray rug take a backseat, allowing the two chartreuse chairs to shine at their fullest, brightest potential.

 To make the bright accent feel more intentional, add a few chartreuse pillows to a neutral sofa.

 Wow With Chartreuse Walls

 If you love the chartreuse color and aren't afraid to show it, take a cue from Stringer, who painted the walls of this dining area the bold hue.